• Skip to primary navigation

 Green grapes.
 Essential for sweet flavor, adds fiber and green color.

-Dairy-free milk.
+Dairy-free yogurt.
 Provides a creamy base.
-I used cashew milk.
+Or use your favorite milk.

 Lime juice.
 A bright juice that amplifies the sweet flavor of the grapes.